 3. Providing multidisciplinary services including physiotherapy, occupational therapy, speech therapy, and family counseling;

 4. Early detection and early intervention-community outreach services

 History of Mosan Center

-Despite the disability prevalence rate in South Lebanon, there is a lack of specialized centers that cater to the special needs students, with physical, behavioral and emotional problems and learning disabilities.
+Despite the disability prevalence rate in South Lebanon, there is a lack of specialized centers that cater to special needs students, with physical, behavioral, and emotional problems and learning disabilities.

 Our core values

 • To reinforce the skills and abilities of children and young adults with mental retardation starting from their experiences and their needs.

 • To provide our students with daycare services through medical, educational, and vocational programs.

 • To provide information and support to their families.

 • To create opportunities for the families to actively engage in our programs.